3MAH/simcoon/docs/Python/Continuum_Mechanics/Functions/constitutive.rst

 .. default-domain:: python

-Import of the simmit module : from simcoon import simmit as sim

 .. function:: mat Ireal()

     Provides the fourth order identity tensor written in Voigt notation :math:`I_{real}`, where :